SiegeSailor/OpenSource.AccountHub/README.md

 - Updating the test cycle and flow for unit testing, integration testing, and penetration testing
 - Running tests and document possible attacks that can exploit the security vulnerabilities in the system
 - Repeating the process from 1 to 4 until the security requirement analysis is satisfied.
 Some unknown attacks may remain unresolved for research purpose

-## Future Plan

-Things will be completed before the first release:

-1. GitHub Actions CICD
-2. Deploy to AWS ECS
-3. Connect to AWS Database
-4. Use AWS Cloud Logging
-5. Unit Testing with Jest
-6. GitHub Issues Board
-7. Git Flow
-8. ESlint with Husky
-9. Integration Test with Postman